 In his Workers and Migrations series, Salgado captures the fragility and fortitude of the human spirit and infuses empathy and respect for his subjects.
-His prints lay bare some of the bleakest moments of modern history.
-In Workers (1986-1993), his images tell the story of firefighters in Kuwait's oil fields; canal workers in Rajasthan, India; gold miners at Serra Pelada, Brazil; and countless other impoverished individuals.
+In Workers (1986-1993), his images tell the story of firefighters in Kuwait's oil fields; canal workers in Rajasthan, India; and gold miners at Serra Pelada, Brazil.
 Migrations (1993-1999) documents the mass displacement of people across thirty-five countries as a result of social, political, economic and environmental disparities.